tnguyen14/tridnguyen.com/contents/about/works/3.mitec/index.md

 slug: mitec
 thumbnail: mitec-thumb.png
 feature:
+- view: mitec-medium.png
-- source: mitec.png
+  full: mitec.png
   caption: ""
+- view: mitec2-medium.png
-- source: mitec2.png
+  full: mitec2.png
   caption: "Integration with EnergyFolks API for content"
+- view: mitec3-medium.png
-- source: mitec3.png
+  full: mitec3.png
   caption: "The users should at least be able to view the content comfortably on a smaller screen"
 ---
 This project was done for MIT Energy Club to help relaunch their program with better integration with [Energy Folks](https://www.energyfolks.com), a national network of students and professionals passionate about energy.